datapartners-ch/git-exercises-interviews/README.md

 # Git & GitHub Exercise – Data Scientist Interview

-Please follow the instructions below to complete the Git & GitHub exercise.

 ---

+## Level 1 — Core Git & GitHub Workflow

 ### Tasks
 1. Fork this repository to your GitHub account and clone your fork locally.